Bhanusri13/Random_quote_generator/README.md

 ## How to Use
 1. Clone or download this repository.
 2. Open the `index.html` file in your browser.
 3. Click the "New Quote" button to generate a random motivational quote.

-## Live Demo
-[Upload the project to GitHub Pages and add your live link here]

 ## Technologies Used
 - HTML